Surgical Errors Injure Thousands of Patients Each Year

 Surgical mistakes contribute to other medical errors, which account for more than 251,000 deaths in America each year.
 According to the Centers for Disease Control and Prevention (CDC), that would make medical errors the third leading cause of death in the United States, underscoring the need for hospitals to make patient safety a priority.

-Joe Lyon is a highly rated Ohio medical malpractice attorney with experience in injuries due to surgical errors.
+Joe Lyon is a highly-rated Cincinnati hospital negligence lawyer and Ohio medical malpractice attorney with experience in injuries due to surgical errors.
 Mr. Lyon has represented plaintiffs nationwide in a wide variety of medical negligence, wrongful death and injury claims.

 After an analysis of national malpractice claims, Johns Hopkins researchers identified several types of surgical errors, many of them causing permanent disability or death.
 According to statistics from the U.S. Department of Health and Human Services, 60 percent of surgical errors are due to operating on the wrong side of the patient.
 In extreme cases, the wrong limb has been amputated.
 Other common errors include:

 • Anesthesia error

 • Foreign object left inside the patient

 • Wrong site surgery

 • Failure to communicate test results with the patient